ZoinerTejada/hdinsight-docs/hdinsight-using-external-metadata-stores.md

 ![HDInsight Hive Metadata Store Architecture](./media/hdinsight-use-external-metadata-stores/metadata-store-architecture.png)

-In HDInsight, we use Azure SQL database as Hive Metastore.
-Azure SQL DB is relational database-as-a-service (DBaaS) hosted in the Azure.
+In HDInsight, we use Azure SQL Database as the Hive Metastore.

 There are two ways you can setup Metastore for your HDInsight clusters